vovsi/minecraft-rcon/README.md

 This package is designed to provide a **clean, structured** interface for executing RCON commands on a Minecraft server using PHP.

+## Requirements

+This package requires:

+- PHP **8.4** or higher
+- Minecraft server with RCON enabled
+- Composer

 ## Installation

 Install via Composer: